tieututinhoc/piracy/docs/README.md

 -   [Xtreme Download Manager](http://sourceforge.net/projects/xdman/) - Open source alternative to IDM.
 -   [wget - a noob's guide](https://the-eye.eu/public/Wget_Linux_Guide.pdf) - Beginner guide on how to use `wget`.
 -   [How to bypass Mega Quota limit via JDownloader 2](https://github.com/CHEF-KOCH/JDownloader-2-Mega-Quota-Bypass)
+-   [FreeDownloadManager](https://www.freedownloadmanager.org/) - FDM can boost all your downloads up to 10 times, process media files of various popular formats, drag & drop URLs right from a web browser as well as simultaneously download multiple files.

 ### DDL Tools